kaveri307/Minority-Detector/README.md

-# Minority-Generator
+# Minority-Detector
-This repository consists of the RTL design and related essentials of Minority Generator written in Verilog.
+This repository consists of the RTL design and related essentials of Minority Detector written in Verilog.